A Certain Responsibility

-Tim Smith-Laing talks to curator and author Paul Williamson about his long and distinguished career at London's Victoria and Albert Museum
+Curator and author Paul Williamson talks about his long and distinguished career at London's Victoria and Albert Museum

 Paul Williamson has long been at the centre of the British museum world.
 Nearly four decades spent at London’s Victoria & Albert Museum have seen him assume roles ranging from volunteer to Director of Collections and Keeper of Sculpture, Metalwork, Ceramics and Glass; although he has recently retired, he remains at the V&A as Keeper Emeritus and Honorary Senior Research Fellow.
 A world expert on Medieval sculpture and a widely published author, he is also a curator with an unparalleled knowledge of the ins and outs of the modern museum.
 I met with him in a book-lined backroom at the V&A to discuss his career, curating, the current state of British museums and some of his favourite pieces in the V&A’s collection.

 Tim Smith-Laing Paul, you’ve just retired after 37 years working at the V&A. Can you tell me a little about how you came to the museum?

 Paul Williamson I was doing post-graduate research at the time.
 I’d received a grant that put me in a position to do some voluntary work beyond my PhD and decide whether I wanted to commit to working in a museum or to follow the teaching route.
 I wrote to John Beckwith, the very eminent Medievalist who was then Keeper of Architecture and Sculpture at the V&A and, to cut a long story short, I got a bit of experience and realized that working in a museum was something that I very much wanted to do.